Our BSc (Hons) Applied Bioscience & Zoology course will equip you with the skills to pursue a career within the animal sciences sector.

 Irish Leaving Certificate: H3 H3 H3 H4 including Biology or Human Biology

-International Baccalaureate (IB) Diploma: 24 points (3 at HL) including Biology and Human Biology
+International Baccalaureate (IB) Diploma: 24 points (3 at HL) including Biology or Human Biology

-Scottish Advanced Highers: BBC including Biology or 136 UCAS Tariff points
+Scottish Advanced Highers: BBC (136 UCAS Tariff points) including Biology

 International Baccalaureate (IB) Diploma:30 points including Biology